cityofaustin/vision-zero/atd-vze/ADDING_USERS.md

 <img width="383" alt="Screen Shot 2019-11-25 at 3 59 49 PM" src="https://user-images.githubusercontent.com/5697474/69582856-1c770400-0f9f-11ea-87fb-fa398c1b1682.png">

 - Once your password has successfully been reset, go back to [https://visionzero.austin.gov/editor/#/login](https://visionzero.austin.gov/editor/#/login) and click the blue "Login" button.
-- Enter CoA.gov email and your new password.
+- Enter your CoA.gov email and your new password.
 This should successfully log you into VZE.

 ---